Clay Art Project Organization with a Cart & Totes

 Keep Clay Hydrated

-A little tip for keeping clay hydrated.
-Notice in the picture below (left) that I’ve scored the clay in the plastic bag on top.
-I spray it with water before folding it over the plastic bag.
+Here is a little tip for keeping clay hydrated.
+I score the block of leftover clay in the plastic bag with a clay knife; then, I spray it with water before folding it over the plastic bag.
 The water soaks in over time and keeps the clay nice and wet without getting too gooey.

 Did The Clay Get Dried Out? ????